Visiting Hours and Guidelines

 Mission Viejo, CA 92691

-- Up to three visitors are allowed at bedside at a time.
+- Up to three people are allowed at a patient’s bedside at a time.
+One must be a parent.
+During annual flu season, only parents are allowed at the bedside.

-- Parking is available 24 hours a day, seven days a week in the lot on the upper campus.
+- Parking is available 24 hours a day, seven days a week in the main lot between the hospital and the medical office buildings on campus.
 There are also two parking structures – Mission Parking One is located off of Crown Valley Parkway and Los Altos.
 Mission Parking Two is located off of Medical Center Road or Crown Valley Parkway.

 - Find out more information about visiting Mission Hospital here.